-Inventory includes consumable stocks, timber, fuel and a stockpile of armour rock.
+Inventory includes consumable stocks, timber and fuel.
+Inventory is measured using FIFO.
 Purchases made during the year not held in inventory at year end are included in port operations expenditure.
 Inventory at year end is recorded at cost price, less any impairment losses.
 There is no inventory where title is restricted.